Friends of Tanzania / Marafiki wa Tanzania: 1991 to 2020

 The Members: There has been a slow but steady growth in FOT's membership from 45 people in 1991, to over 425 in recent years.
 Roughly 80% of members are RPCVs.
 The remaining members have many and various connections to Tanzania.
 They include Tanzanians, former Teachers for East Africa (TEAs), religious and secular volunteers, health care workers, tourists, and business people -- all eager to help support Tanzania at the community level.

 The Funding: Since 1991 FOT has provided more than $825,000 to help support over 360 small-scale development and educational projects in all regions of Tanzania.
-Our membership dues fully cover our administrative costs.
-This allows all direct donations to support projects on the ground in Tanzania.
+Donations from our members and other supporters allow us to undertake projects on the ground in Tanzania.

 The Projects: Those projects supported by FOT funding are located in all regions of Tanzania: from Songea and Mtwara in the South to Kagera and Lushoto in the North; from Pemba and Zanzibar in the East, to Kigoma and Bukoba in the West.
 The types of projects include school construction, small business development, animal husbandry, forestry development, micro-loans schemes, water/sanitation preservation, vocational training and more.
 Click HERE for project summaries.
 FOT has collaborated and jointly funded projects with the British Tanzania Society, the Peace Corps Partnership Program, and FINCA International, as well as a number of small NGOs working in Tanzania.